-I can eat something different 2-3 hours later… I cooked some lentils added only salt, and I was still well.
+I can eat something different 2-3 hours later… I cooked some lentils added only salt, and I remained well.

 You see until this experiment I followed or tried to follow Human Design’s eating style assessment, and it has been the most unfriendly, horrible way to eat.

-I probably could eat salad… but not with added eggs, or nuts, or fruits or cheese… they are not the same kind as salads.
+I probably could eat salad… but not with added eggs, or nuts, or fruits or cheese… they are not the same food combining kind as salads.

 Your gut is where your mood comes from not your brain.
 I muscle tested this sentence and Source says it’s true…

 Another bit from the bits and pieces… not diet related

 Why do I use the weird language: granting being, or granting beingness?